rogerxaic/EventStreams/eventstreams156.md

 |Replication|   | Currently, it is the responsibility of the customer to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between an {{site.data.keyword.messagehub}} instance in one location (region) and another instance in a different location.
 However, the customer is responsible for provisioning a remote {{site.data.keyword.messagehub}} instance and managing the replication.|
 |Message payload data backup|   | The customer is also responsible for the backup of message payload data.
 Although this data is replicated across multiple Kafka brokers within a cluster, which protects against the majority of failures, this replication does not cover a location-wide failure.|
 |Topic name and data backup|   | It is recommended good practice that a customer backs up their topic names and configuration data for those topics.
 If you have configured your {{site.data.keyword.messagehub}} instance in a multi-zone region, a regional disaster is very unlikely.
 However, we recommend customers have a plan for such circumstances.
 If, due to such an event, a customer's instance is no longer available (and a remote DR instance had not been already set up), the customer should consider configuring a new instance in a new region and restoring their topics and data from backup if available. |
 {: caption="Table 4.
-Responsibilitiess for disaster recovery" caption-side="top"}
+Responsibilities for disaster recovery" caption-side="top"}

 ## App orchestration